Primary

 The key is resisting the rotation, not just the row.
 Keep your hips and shoulders square to the front throughout.
 Row to your ribcage, not your shoulder, while maintaining a braced core.
 The anti-rotation aspect should be harder than the pulling.

-Want Anti-Rotation Row in your program?
+See where Anti-Rotation Row fits in your weekly plan

 Set cable at chest height, stand sideways to machine.